-Naked short selling is selling a stock short without first borrowing it.
-This often results from a failure to deliver (aka fail) the certificates to the buyer of the stock at settlement, which is the result of institutional failure to effect the transfer.
+Naked short selling is selling stock short without first borrowing it or arranging to borrow it.
+This often results from a failure to deliver (aka fail) the certificates to the buyer of the stock at settlement, resulting from an institutional failure to effect the transfer.
+But naked short selling is illegal as a means to drive down stock prices in order to buy at a better price.
 However, market makers are permitted to do some naked short selling to increase the liquidity of the market when it is difficult to borrow the stock quickly enough to satisfy market demand.
-However, naked short selling is illegal as a means to drive down stock prices in order to buy at a better price.
+Regulation SHO requires that the broker-dealer must locate the securities to be borrowed before selling them short, which means:

 Risks of Selling Short